swissyai/ic-mcp/README.md

 # IC-MCP

-MCP server for ICP that gives Claude Code, Cursor, and other AI assistants real-time validation, discovery, and deployment tools.
+MCP server for ICP that gives Claude Code, Cursor, and other AI assistants real-time validation, discovery, and deployment tools with code execution for 90-98% token reduction.

 ## Install